 The trucking industry is worth an estimated 7 billion dollars!
 It’s a huge, sprawling business.
-Without a doubt, there are some facts and pieces of information about the semi truck industry that you haven’t heard yet.
+Without a doubt, there are some pieces of information and trucking facts about the industry that you haven’t heard yet.

-Without trucking, you most likely wouldn’t be wearing your the shoes, the pants, or even the shirt you have on right now.
-You probably wouldn’t eating that lunch you’re looking forward to.
+Without trucking, you most likely wouldn’t be wearing your shoes, the pants, or even the shirt you have on right now.
+You probably wouldn’t be eating that lunch you’re looking forward to.

 In short, the trucking industry carries the world around us.
 But, how so?

 Planes, Train, and Boats, Oh My Vs the Trucking Industry

 First of all, semi trucks move an overwhelming majority of freight.
 In America alone, 71 percent of all the tons of goods are moved by a semi truck.
 Trucks transfer more goods than boats, planes, and trains.